Lands End Trail

 The perfect event for avid walkers and runners, this route guides participants through some of the most scenic parts of Golden Gate Park.

-Lake Merced Loop – good for bikers, walkers and dog friendly!
-4.5 mile loop, go on a sunny day!
+– good for bikers, and walkers, and dog friendly!
+4.5-mile loop, go on a sunny day!

 The Baker Beach Coast Trail meanders amongst the bluffs above Baker Beach, and has a stunning view of the Golden Gate Bridge, and the Marin Headlands.
 Start from the Fort Point National Historical Site.